rendrjs/rendrjs.github.io/_view/childViews.md

 example: View.childViews
 ---

-Stores an array of the views that are children of the view.
+An array of the views that are children of the view.